Net Bullish Sentiment vs. S&P 500 Index

 U.S. Stock Market Bull and Bear Indicator Using multiple financial data, this great model helps investors navigate through different market conditions.
 It suggests whether the U.S. stock market tendency is bullish, bearish or neutral.
 It is a contrarian indicator.
 A bullish signal suggests that the U.S. stock market may go up, while a bearish signal…

-AAII U.S. Investor Sentiment Bull – Bear Spread The most recent AAII U.S. investor sentiment bull-bear spread reflects ongoing pessimism among individual investors.
-Image: The Daily Shot
+AAII Investor Sentiment Bull Minus Bear Spread The AAII investor sentiment bull-minus-bear spread signals a bullish outlook, reflecting optimism and confidence among individual investors.
+Image: J.P.
+Morgan

 S&P 500 Bull Markets